danizrafidz/DailyGoal/README.md

 Low Priority (If you have spare time)
 - Complete Any CapCupt Tutorial
-- 5 Boost Your BRAINPOWER
+- Read Introduction and 5 different sections intro from Boost Your BRAINPOWER